 They say what you don’t know can’t hurt you.
 Not in this case.

 May be even worse?
 That's a serious charge.
 But hurricane season is longer than in previous years, which makes it even more likely for a damaging storm to hit us this year.

 And if you know about how the transition to ultra-low sulfur diesel fuel is bad news for generator and emergency engine health, you know the statement is right in the ballpark.
 Today's diesel fuels don't have the sulfur content to inhibit the growth of microbes.
 And this kind of diesel fuel that sits for months and years on end in backup systems is an open invitation for the development of these kinds of serious fuel issues that render essential systems ineffective when the emergency is upon you and those depending on you.

 If you’re one of the many who don’t consider periodic microbe testing of your stored fuel, you’re basically flying blind when it comes to catastrophic problems during storm season.

 You've got a lot to think about.
-That’s why we create the Bell Fuel & Tank Services program with the right combination stored fuel testing and monitoring along with the right combination of chemical solutions and mechanical cleaning processes that cover the best practice standards in the industry.
+That’s why we create the Bell Fuel & Tank Services program with the right combination of stored fuel testing and monitoring along with the right combination of chemical solutions and mechanical cleaning processes that cover the best-practice standards in the industry.